 Why and how did you start with your writing career?

-“I stared when, after a few months of collecting photos and information, I found that I had so much information, and so many photos, that I decided to publish a book about the Recces .”
+“I started when, after a few months of collecting photos and information, I found that I had so much information and so many photos, that I decided to publish a book about the Recces .”

 When was your first book published, and how many books have you published so far?

 “My first book was ‘We Fear Naught but God’ and was published in 1999.
 It was a success, and in three years the publishers sold 11,000.
 With the grace of God and the passion He gave me, I have published 14 books on my own up to date.
 My other books are: ‘Ongulumbashe – Where the Bush War Began’, ‘We Conquer from Above – The History of 1 Parachute Battalion, 1961–1991’, ‘Saturday Soldiers – The Hunter Group’, ‘Four SADF Operations’, ‘Paratus’, ‘Chronicles of the Heights’, ‘South African Mobile Watch’, ‘Valhalla’, ‘Die Wit Kerk’, ‘The Heights Cemeteries’, ‘Casualties 1946-1994’ and ‘Diary of Operation Savannah’.

 Do you have any other books in the pipeline?